Find Affordable College Courses

 While working on their Associate Degree, clinical laboratory science majors at GWU accumulate an average of around $15,538 in student debt.

-Read full report on Clinical/Medical Laboratory Science at George Washington University
+Full Clinical/Medical Laboratory Science at George Washington University Report

-Out of the 38 schools in the Middle Atlantic Region that were part of this year’s ranking, SUNY Broome landed the # 2 spot on the list.
+A rank of #2 on this year’s list means SUNY Broome is a great place for clinical/medical laboratory science students working on their associate degree.
 SUNY Broome is a small public school located in the midsize suburb of Binghamton.

 About 84% of the students majoring in clinical laboratory science at the school are women while 16% are male.